ray-project/ray/doc/source/data/data-internals.rst

    ):
        pass

 This launches a simple 4-stage pipeline.
-We use different compute args for each stage, which forces them to be run as separate operators instead of getting fused together.
+The example uses different compute arguments for each stage, which forces them to be run as separate operators instead of getting fused together.
 You should see a log message indicating streaming execution is being used:

 .. code-block::

    2023-03-30 16:40:10,076	INFO streaming_executor.py:83 -- Executing DAG InputDataBuffer[Input] -> TaskPoolMapOperator[ReadRange] -> TaskPoolMapOperator[MapBatches(sleep)] -> ActorPoolMapOperator[MapBatches(sleep)] -> TaskPoolMapOperator[MapBatches(sleep)]

-The next few lines will show execution progress.
+The next few lines shows execution progress.
 Here is how to interpret the output:

 .. code-block::

    Running: 7.0/16.0 CPU, 0.0/0.0 GPU, 76.91 MiB/2.25 GiB object_store_memory 65%|██▊ | 130/200 [00:08<00:02, 22.52it/s]

 This line tells you how many resources are currently being used by the streaming executor out of the limits, as well as the number of completed output blocks.
-The streaming executor will attempt to keep resource usage under the printed limits by throttling task executions.
+The streaming executor attempts to keep resource usage under the printed limits by throttling task executions.

 .. code-block::